pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

  doc.save("all-my-pics.pdf")

-This will generate a PDF marginally larger than the combined pictures's size.
+This will generate a PDF only marginally larger than the combined pictures' size.
 Some numbers on performance:

 The above script needed about 1 minute on my machine for 149 pictures with a total size of 514 MB (and about the same resulting PDF size).